 mysqlsystem database that have the same name as a table used by the MySQL 8.0 data dictionary.
 To identify tables with those names, execute this query:

-Any tables reported by the query must be renamed (use
+Any tables reported by the query must be dropped or renamed (use

 RENAME TABLE).
 This may also entail changes to applications that use the affected tables.

 There must be no tables that have foreign key constraint names longer than 64 characters.
-To identify tables with too-long constraint names, execute this query:
+Use this query to identify tables with constraint names that are too long:

 SELECT TABLE_SCHEMA, TABLE_NAME FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_NAME IN (SELECT LEFT(SUBSTR(ID,INSTR(ID,'/')+1), INSTR(SUBSTR(ID,INSTR(ID,'/')+1),'_ibfk_')-1) FROM INFORMATION_SCHEMA.INNODB_SYS_FOREIGN WHERE LENGTH(SUBSTR(ID,INSTR(ID,'/')+1))>64);

-The must be no obsolete SQL modes defined in your
+There must be no obsolete SQL modes defined by

-sql_modesystem variable setting.
-Attempting to use an obsolete SQL mode will cause a startup failure on MySQL 8.0.
-Applications that use obsolete SQL modes should also be revised to avoid them.
+sql_modesystem variable.
+Attempting to use an obsolete SQL mode prevents MySQL 8.0 from starting.
+Applications that use obsolete SQL modes should be revised to avoid them.
 For information about SQL modes removed in MySQL 8.0, see Server Changes.